thycotic/privman-docs/admin/filters/types/nix/index.md

 [priority]: # (2)
 # Unix/Linux Filters

 Most of the Application and File type filters apply to all OS platforms.
-However, for Unix/Linux platforms the filters that are covered in this section.
+However, for Unix/Linux platforms, the filters are covered in this section.

 ## List of Unix/Linux Filters